barrysweeney/1-click-startup/README.md

 From [The Odin Project - Introduction to Git](https://www.theodinproject.com/courses/foundations/lessons/introduction-to-git):

 > "Git is like a really epic save button for your files and directories.
-> Officially, Git is a version control system.
+> Officially, Git is a version control system."

 The next few steps have been adapted from [The Odin Project - Configure Git (Linux or Mac) and Github (all operating systems)](https://www.theodinproject.com/courses/foundations/lessons/setting-up-git)